Where The ‘Anti-Protest Bill’ Stands Now

-In light of incidents that took place at a vigil for Sarah Everard on March 14, 2021, many are concerned that the new measures proposed in the Police, Crime & Sentencing Bill could mean protests or similar public gatherings will become more difficult to organise and less safe for attendees.
-So what is the Police, Crime & Sentencing Bill, why it was first proposed, and what it could mean for the future protesting in the UK?
+Since the ‘Anti-Protest’ Bill was announced, many have been concerned that the new measures proposed in it could mean protests or similar public gatherings will become more difficult to organise and less safe to attend.
+So what is the Police, Crime, Sentencing & Courts Bill, why was it first proposed, and what could it mean for the future of protesting in the UK?
 Here’s what you need to know.

-What Is The Police, Crime & Sentencing Bill?
+What Is The Police, Crime, Sentencing & Courts Bill?

-The Police, Crime & Sentencing Bill, which was introduced in the Commons on March 9, is a 307-page document proposing a number of changes to the way crime and punishment works in the UK.
+The Police, Crime, Sentencing & Courts Bill, was introduced in the House of Commons on Mar.
+9, 2021.
+It is a 307-page document, proposing a number of changes to the way crime and punishment works in the UK.

 According to the government, the bill will help "to crack down on crime and build safer communities" by giving police “powers and tools they need to keep themselves and all of us safe” as well as introduce “tougher sentencing for the worst offenders” and “improve the efficiency of the court and tribunal system.”

 Some key provisions within the bill include doubling the maximum sentence for assault of an emergency worker and introducing life sentences for “killer drivers who wreak havoc on our roads.”
-Section four of legislation also aims to revamp trespassing laws which could see Roma, Traveller and Gyspy communities facing hefty fines up to £2,500 and a criminal record.
+Section four of the legislation also aims to revamp trespassing laws which could see Roma, Traveller, and Gyspy communities facing hefty fines up to £2,500 and a criminal record.

 According to the government’s “protest powers factsheet,” the Police, Crime, Sentencing & Courts Bill “will allow the police to take a more proactive approach in managing highly disruptive protests causing serious disruption to the public.”
 Ministers also stress that they want to control demonstrations that cause “intimidation or harassment" or "serious unease, alarm or distress to bystanders" and includes Extinction Rebellion protests as an example.